Is Parenting Harder Than You Thought?

 Raising kids is harder than you imagined.
 It’s hard to know how to coach your kids through strong waves of emotion.
 How to guide them in their social interactions.
 How to balance holding their hands and letting them do things for themselves.
 Sometimes, it feels like you and your child or teen are on opposite teams, fighting for control.
 You want the best for your child, so why are some of your interactions so difficult?

-Dialectical behavior therapy (DBT) is a type of therapy designed to help people regulate their emotions and improve their interactions.
+Dialectical Behavior Therapy (DBT) is a type of therapy designed to help people regulate their emotions and improve their interactions.
 While it was originally developed as a therapeutic treatment to help people struggling with a variety of symptoms and disorders, it’s been adapted for use in different populations and in different settings.
 DBT skills are taught to adults, adolescents, and children and presented not just in therapeutic spaces but in workplaces and schools for widespread reach.

 In this live, online parenting course, you’ll learn basic DBT skills to help you regulate your emotions and improve your interactions with your children.
 Of course, in learning these skills, you might also model them for (and teach them to) your children.

-This 10-session parenting course covers five primary topics from DBT:
+Our 10-session parenting course covers five primary topics from DBT:

 1) Core Mindfulness Skills: Mindfulness is at the heart of DBT.
 Here, you’ll learn how to focus your attention and thinking.
 Mindfulness skills encourage you to observe, describe, and participate in life and to do so from a non-judgmental, focused, and effective stance.
 Mindfulness helps us know what we’re feeling and when intervention is necessary, and it allows us to interact with others less judgmentally and more effectively.
 This can positively impact our relationships at home.